 Usually, nothing.
 If the problem that caused the light to come on is addressed, the OBD computer will turn the light off.
 This is not an indication of a faulty OBD system.
 In fact, the system is doing its job by verifying that a problem temporarily existed but has since been corrected; perhaps a loose gas cap was tightened or a fouled spark plug was cleared.
 Your vehicle needs no special attention unless the light comes on again.

 However much the hype we may have with OBD scan tools, there are tools which are not likely to give you the desired results and may force the user to carry out corrective checks.
-The processes of trouble shooting the OBD scanner differ from one brand to the other.
+The processes of troubleshooting the OBD scanner differ from one brand to another.

 The troubleshooting details are usually found on the user guide.
-However, if you are not in possession of this all important accessory, then driver has no option but to visit the manufacturer website, or if the device is a Bluetooth one, updating it may help the user to be able to know the procedure of getting the OBD scan tool working again.
+However, if you are not in possession of this all-important accessory, then the driver has no option but to visit the manufacturer website, or if the device has Bluetooth, updating it may help the user to be able to know the procedure of getting the OBD scan tool working again.

 In the modern ones, the area below the driver’s seat is where to look for.

 OBD scan tools may just be the all important link in reducing the overall motorist budget.
-The time taken at the mechanic shop and the eventual cost are cut almost to half, most of the tools are plug and play with orientation to the do it yourself (DIY) operations.
+The time taken at the mechanic shop and reducing costs, most of the tools are plug and play with orientation to the do it yourself (DIY) operations.

 The issue of the driver’s safety may be the most fundamental reason why each motorist needs these devices.

-With our research based information, we have a lot more to offer in terms of the OBD scan tools in the market.
-From the dominant INNOVA, ScanTool, Bafx products, Launch tech and several other OBD I and OBD II scan tools, our site is a rich heaven for all that is OBD.
-Visiting us is therefore no waste of time because you are likely to have it all here.
+With our research-based information, we have a lot more to offer in terms of the OBD scan tools in the market.
+From the dominant INNOVA, ScanTool, Bafx products, Launch Tech and several other OBD I and OBD II scan tools, our site is rich with information all about the OBD.